quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 allows loggers to be more efficient than logging the observed CID with each packet in the .header field of the "packet_sent" or "packet_received" events.

-This is viewed from the perspective of the one applying the new id.
-As such, if we receive a new connection id from our peer, we will see the dst_ fields are set.
-If we update our own connection id (e.g., NEW_CONNECTION_ID frame), we log the src_ fields.
+This is viewed from the perspective of the endpoint applying the new id.
+As such, when the endpoint receives a new connection id from the peer, it will see the dst_ fields are set.
+When the endpoint updates its own connection id (e.g., NEW_CONNECTION_ID frame), it logs the src_ fields.

 Definition: